UPDATED BY FRANZISKA SPRITZLER, RD, CDE, on May 7, 2024

 Alcohol Beverages

 Can you drink alcohol on a keto diet?
 Yes, if you do so in moderation, stick with keto-friendly libations, and factor them into your macros.
-Generally speaking, hard alcohol is okay (clear alcohols like vodka and gin are best), low-carb beer is fine (though watch the carbohydrates; they add up quickly), and you can even raise a glass of dry red or white wine or dry sparkling wine (brut).
+Generally speaking, hard alcohol is okay (clear alcohols like vodka and gin are best), low-carb beer is fine (though watch the carbohydrates; they add up quickly), and you can even raise a glass of dry red or white wine or dry sparkling wine (Brut).
 Your best bet for mixed drinks is sparkling water and a squeeze or two of lime or lemon.
 Just be sure you don’t overdo it.
 Moderation really is key here.

 If you do indulge in an adult beverage, make sure you use caution, as people tend to have lower tolerances for alcohol on the ketogenic diet.

 Want to know more about alcohol and keto?
-Go here
+Go here.

 Mojo On!

-It’s much easier to go keto and enjoy its health benefits (and fat loss, if desired) when you calculate an eating plan using food you love to eat that’s easy to make.
+It’s much easier to go keto and enjoy its health benefits (and fat loss, if desired) when you create an eating plan using food you love to eat that’s easy to make.
 The more familiar you are with the lifestyle and keto-approved products and ingredients, the easier it will be to find or make substitutes for everything from ketchup to whole grains to cake.
 Fortunately, there are tons of great websites featuring keto recipes, including this one!
 You’ll find delicious meals and diet plans that will support your ketosis and cravings for everything from Chinese food to cookies!

 Regardless, it’s a good idea to consult your primary care physician or a dietitian before making major dietary changes.